mdaffin/disconnected.systems/site/blog/bare-metal-rust-on-the-teensy-3.1/index.md

 └── thumbv7em-none-eabi.json
 ```

-The linker script
+We will skip over the linker script
 [`layout.ld`](https://github.com/mdaffin/teensy-3-rust/blob/master/layout.ld)
-is identical to the c version so we will skip over it, I recommend reading my
+as it is identical to the c version.
+I recommend reading my
 [previous post](../bare-metal-c-on-the-teensy-3.1/) for more details about it.

 ## The Rust Code